lotrbuilders/SCCC/testing/README.md

+# C Compiler tests
+SCCC uses the compiler tests as written by Nora Sandler.
+These have been modified to suit the limitations and extra features of this compiler.
+Note this file has been edited for SCCC purposes.
+Since the compiler itself does not follow the requirements of the test script directly, a seperate script 'run.sh' is present, which helps compilation.

 # Write a C Compiler!

 This is a set of C test programs to help you write your own compiler.
 They were written to accompany [this tutorial](https://norasandler.com/2017/11/29/Write-a-Compiler.html).